Distinguishing decoherence from alternative quantum theories by dynamical decoupling: Dynamical decoupling for bounded Hamiltonians

-{\em Dynamical decoupling of AQT.} -- Hamiltonian dynamics $\mathcal{L}(\cdot)=i[H,\cdot]$ can always be supressed through dynamical decoupling.
-In the supplementary material we prove that this is even true for unbounded Hamiltonians.
-But what happens for AQT?
-Note first of all that for AQT models that modify the Schr\"odinger equation in a nonlinear way, it was argued in \cite{Bassi4} that under the assumption of the no-signalling principle the resulting dynamics is in Lindblad form.
 We will henceforth refer such AQT dynamics as \emph{intrinsic decoherence}.
 In order to avoid confusion, we will write \emph{extrinsic decoherence} for decoherence arising in standard quantum theory.
 Surprisingly if the dynamics includes intrinsic decoherence, the decoupling condition can \emph{never} be fulfilled.
 Intuitively the irreversible nature of the non-unitary dynamics, i.e. the increase of entropy, makes it impossible to counteract the loss of coherence with unitary decoupling pulses.
 For a detailed mathematical proof we refer to \cite{USMath}.
 This is a remarkable result since it enables us to distinguish two different seemingly equal decoherence mechanisms.
+We remark that the generalization to time-dependent Lindbladians is straightforward allowing our technique also to discriminate non-exponential collapse models from extrinsic decoherence.

 In the limit of arbitrarily fast decoupling operations $(\Delta t\to 0)$ dynamical decoupling works perfectly for extrinsic decoherence.
 However, in practice even dynamical decoupling of extrinsic decoherence can never be perfect meaning that higher orders in $\Delta t||\mathcal{L}||$ enter the resulting dynamics.
 To detect the presence of intrinsic decoherence we therefore need to develop an extrapolation for $ \Delta t\to 0$.
 Furthermore to distinguish extrinsic and intrinsic decoherence we need bounds.
 Using a central limit theorem, such bounds are developed in \cite{USMath} for the expectation of the decoupling error $\bar{\epsilon}$, while here we will focus on specific examples.
-The decoupling error $\epsilon=\text{tr}\{(\openone-\Lambda_{t})^{\dagger}(\openone-\Lambda_{t})\}/d^2$ compares the free evolution under random dynamical decoupling with the identity operation.
-For extrinsic decoherence $\Lambda_{t}$ is followed by the partial trace over the environment.
-Note that the decoupling error can be estimated in an experiment by performing process tomography \cite{NielsenProcessT}.
-Simpler ¨fingerprints¨ to distinguish AQT which do not require process tomography can easily be derived for specific systems.
-In the following we emphasize the physics calculating bounds for two common models.
+The decoupling error $\epsilon=\text{tr}\{(\openone-\Lambda_{t,n})^{\dagger}(\openone-\Lambda_{t,n})\}/d^2$ compares the free evolution under random dynamical decoupling with the identity operation.
+In the limit $\Delta t\to 0$, keeping the total time $t$ fixed, the decoupling error becomes \cite{USMath},